Really Quick Homemade Marinara Sauce

 Ready to make your sauce?
 You really only need four ingredients to make basic tomato marinara sauce (not counting salt), with a few optional add-ins.

-- Canned tomatoes: Start with good-quality canned crushed or chopped tomatoes.
-For a smoother texture, swap them with tomato puree.
+- Canned tomatoes: Start with good-quality canned crushed or whole tomatoes.
+For a smoother texture, you can swap with tomato puree.

 - Onion: Yellow onion or chopped shallots form the foundation of the sauce.